 Scopus is an abstract and citation database of research literature which offers coverage of more than 22,000 journals, and more than 150,000 books, from more than 5,000 publishers.
 There are nearly 70 million records and 1.4 billion cited references.
 Most records date since 1996 but Scopus has recently added records dated from 1970 - 1995.

-Scopus does not include the full-text of articles, but, in a results list, you can click on the Find it [at] CSU link below each record to search for the full article in another database.
+Scopus does not in itself include the full-text of articles, but many records in a results list will have a View at publisher link.
+If that link doesn't work, use the Find it link to search for the full article via Primo Search.

 Subject coverage includes: